 In college, each class has a specific number of credits associated with it.
-During the first year, students usually take between 13 and 15 credits, unless the sample schedule specifies more than this.
+During the first semester, students usually take between 13 and 15 credits, unless the sample schedule specifies more than this.
 Students pay an additional fee for each credit over 15.
 Some students may take five, 3-credit classes, while others take several, 1-, 2-, or 4-credit classes.
-For example, the course 'HNRS 122: Reading the Arts" is a 3 credit class, while 'HNRS 110: Principles of Research and Inquiry" is a 4 credit class.
 It is best to consult your sample schedule and academic advisor when it comes to deciding which and/or how many courses to take.

 Many classes are offered by more than one professor or at more than one time during the week.
 Each separate offering of a class is referred to as a "section" of that class.
 So, for instance, one section of HNRS 122 might be offered by one professor from 9:00-10:15a on Monday and Wednesday, while another section of HNRS 122 might be offered by another professor on 1:30-2:45p on Tuesday and Thursday.
 Note that some sections may meet once a week for a longer class period, while others may meet multiple times a week.

 In many of your Honors College HNRS classes, different sections will cover differing topics.
 So, for instance, one professor's HNRS 122 might focus on "Expression in Video Games" while another professor's HNRS 122 might focus on "Art and Protest."

 It is a good idea to select a section that is compatible with your schedule and covers a topic you are interested in studying.
 You can read descriptions for the individual sections of classes on the Honors College website.
 However, some classes – like HNRS 110 – are not topical, so the description of these will be the same across all sections.